shizhengLi/Tech-Learning/README.md

-# Technical Learning Notes Repository
+# Technical Learning Notes

 Welcome to my Technical Learning Notes Repository!
-This repository is dedicated to documenting my journey of learning and exploring various technical topics, including **implementing Lisp in C**, **introduction of recursion**, and more.
-My goal is to share insights, track my progress, and contribute to the community by providing useful resources for like-minded individuals.
-The main contents are Mandarin.
+This repository is dedicated to documenting my journey of learning and exploring various technical topics, including implementing Lisp in C**, **introduction of recursion, and more.
+My goal is to share insights, track my progress, and contribute to the community by providing useful resources for like-minded individuals. **The main contents are written in Mandarin.**

 ---